Masters in Engineering Management

 - Most of the colleges demand a Statement of Purpose and few essays on the specific topics mentioned.

-There is a two-step process for applying to Masters in Engineering Management.
+There is a two-step process for applying to a MEM Program.

 - A first selection is made based on the evaluation of your application and supporting documents.